Information about vulnerable children and safeguarding during the coronavirus pandemic.

 What is available for young carers?

-The vulnerable children definition, which includes young carers, means they can access an appropriate setting if they potentially require additional support, or a brief respite from their caring role.
+The vulnerable children definition, which includes young carers, means they can access hub provision if they potentially require additional support, or a brief respite from their caring role.
 Implementation and access is being decided by each local authority according to availability of provision.
 Parents / guardians of a young carer should contact their local school, or local authority education department directly.
-The preferred option should be to follow government advice and stay at home.

 A young carer can access a range of online information and advice, or other forms of support.
 This can be obtained from the local authority and contact details can usually be found on the local authority website.
 Support may also be accessed via local or national carers’ organisations.